jejacobs23/osteo/README.md

 ```
 **Step 13) Base Quality Score Recalibration:** The GATK tool, "BaseRecalibrator" is used to take a .bam file, the GATK reference for hg38 as well as a file containing the known sites of variation in hg38 according to dbsnp (downloaded from GATK site).
 It produces a recal_data.table as the output which consists of several tables:
 - The list of arguments
-- The quantized qualities talbe
+- The quantized qualities table
 - The recalibration table by read group
-- The recalibration talbe by quality score
+- The recalibration table by quality score
 - The recalibration table for all the optional covariates
 ```
 ALIGNMENT_RUN=<Sample ID>